 A crucial part of separating joint families is first to value the assets and then do the split where each can choose which assets they want, and then the leftover balance is either settled in cash or in future payables.
 They had some real estate and a business.
 While valuing real estate, one can use comparables of other similar properties, valuing the business was tricky.

 Let's talk about the business.
-They use specialised expensive machines to manufacture the commodity.
+They use specialised expensive machines to manufacture screws.
 They have to purchase raw materials and have to hire specialised people known as operators to run those special machines.
 Managing and running operators is complex, and the owners must understand the job themselves so that operators can't hold them hostage.
 Once an operator has "set" the machine's configuration, that machine can start producing the product while the operator can set other machines.
 As the number of machines increases, operating leverage kicks in.

 These are the good parts of operating leverage, but through my friend's narration, I learned other things.
 His competitors had far more operating leverage than him by having more machines and thus they could get more efficient use of operators' time and were able to pay operators more than what he could afford.
 They were in a losing battle at worst, and a trainee ground at best.
 The big companies who were his customers also preferred to deal with a few vendors who can satisfy many of their needs rather than have a single vendor for each product since their procurement function is exhaustive, which makes having more machines critical to acquiring and retaining customers.